kyprizel/testcookie-nginx-module/README.markdown

 **context:** *http, server, location*

 Enable Secure flag for cookie.
-Any variable value except "off" interpreted as True.
+Any variable value except "on" interpreted as False.

 testcookie_port_in_redirect
 ---------------------------